ahmedabu98/xlang-word-count/README.md

 `./gradlew runExpansionService`

-- Run the Python pipeline:
+- While the expansion service is running, run the Python pipeline in a separate terminal:

 `python xlang_wordcount.py`